OWASP/www-committee-chapter/resources/cpe/readme.md

 ***CPE Certificates of Attendance***

-Attendance certificates are usually required by the professional cyber security organisations such as ISC2, ISSA, ISACA  as each time their member attends a seminar it qualifies for Continuous Professional Education (CPE) points.
+Attendance certificates can be requested by the professional information security organisations such as ISC2, ISSA, ISACA during an audit of their members Continuous Professional Education (CPE) points.

-CPE points that members of professional information security associations can earn when participating in different educational activities.
-Each CPE "point" or credit equals one hour of learning activity.
+Each CPE "point" or "credit" equals one hour of learning activity.

-The benefit is that by accumulating CPE credits, attendees who are members of professional associations can maintain their eligibility to certifications.
+It is not standard practice for OWASP to issue Certificates of Attendance for Chapter Meetings.
+Meeting attendees are still responsible for submitting their own CPEs and should only ask for a Certificate of Attendance in exception circumstances, for example when the meeting attendee is getting audited by ISC2 or other professional association which requires a proof of attendance.
+Chapter Leaders should ensure that they comply with locally applicable data protection regulations.
+Chapter Leaders are not permitted to share member lists, event attendees, or private information with third parties.
+The attendance certificate can only be issued to the meeting attendee and not to a third party.

-Please note that if you will be giving out Certificates of Attendance you should keep a copy of each certificate and also keep the attendance records (e.g. the attendee list with the names of people who attended ticked off) for a certain period of time (at least 12 months from the event).
+Please note that if you will be issuing Certificates of Attendance you should keep a copy of each certificate and also keep the attendance records (e.g. the attendee list with the names of people who attended ticked off) for a certain period of time (at least 12 months from the event) and in a manner compliant with GDPR and locally applicable data protection regulations.
+The Collection Limitation Principle applies to all activities where personal information of participants is needed.

-You will find a template of a Certificate of Attendance of OWASP Chapter Meeting here: https://docs.google.com/document/d/1sXGAjqlefLctzw4ttK0x0OmK_iLjNOXDpOM6IWfR3SA/edit?usp=sharing
+You will find a sample template of a Certificate of Attendance of OWASP Chapter Meeting here: https://docs.google.com/document/d/1sXGAjqlefLctzw4ttK0x0OmK_iLjNOXDpOM6IWfR3SA/edit?usp=sharing